 Our buses from Chicago typically arrive at camp around 3pm.
 For those kids who arrived by car or plane, you’ll just head back to koogee row when the bus arrives, to greet the other members of your koogee and help them move their baggage.
 If you arrive on the camp bus, you’ve probably already made some new camp friends on the way up!
 It might be a little overwhelming when you get off the bus and there are so many kids milling around, but we’ll help you find your way!
 The first thing you’ll do is look at the bulletin board by the soccer field to find out what koogee you’re in.
 Then you’ll walk down the road toward koogee row to wait for your baggage to be delivered.

-We have a very old truck who we affectionately call “Big Green” whose sole purpose in life is to move baggage.
+We have a very old truck who we affectionately call “Big Green,” whose sole purpose in life is to move baggage.
 Counselors will get all the trunks and duffels off the bus, you don’t have to worry about that part.
 You just wait for the baggage to be brought to koogee row.
 Once you make sure you have all of your baggage, staff and older campers can help you move it to your koogee so you can get settled in!

-After you get settled into your koogee, you’ll hear an announcement to head down to the beach to take your swim test.
+If you arrived on the bus, after you get settled into your koogee, you’ll hear an announcement to head down to the beach to take your swim test.
 Everybody has to take a swim test every year, even the kids who have been at Deerhorn before.
 After your swim test, you can head back to your koogee to change clothes and hang out with new friends.

 After we eat dinner, family style, everyone helps clear the table and waits for announcements.
 After dinner, you’ll do an all-camp activity, like Capture the Flag.
 At 8:15pm, there will be an announcement for milkline.
 That’s when you gather with your koogee group by the lodge, and go into the dining room for a glass of milk and a graham cracker.
 Teenagers get something a little extra.
 You’ll head back to your koogee with your group, and get ready for bed.
 Bedtime for 11 years and younger is 9:00pm, 12 year-olds is 9:15, and 13 and up is 10pm.
 We know it might seem way earlier than you usually go to bed, but our bell rings at 7:15 the next morning to get the day started!